DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 ## Configuration

+Plugin configuration can be done at any time, even before any trace file is loaded.

-If the plugin is enabled, additional button will appear in `Tools` menu with the label `Naps Configuration` (figure 3).
+Additional button will appear in `Tools` menu with the label `Naps Configuration` (figure 3).
 Clicking on it will show a window dialog (figure 4), which will house configuraton options for the plugin.
 One of the two configuration options available for this plugin is the maximum amount of entries visible on the graph before the plugin is allowed to work.
 This configuration option can help if there are either not enough visible plugin shapes